pak21/tabletoptactics-data/README.md

 ## Data completeness

-As of 2023-06-13, the data contains shows released on the channel from 2022-04-05 to 2023-06-03.
+As of 2023-06-21, the data contains shows released on the channel from 2022-04-05 to 2023-06-14.
 Specifically, this includes:

-* All battle reports _except_ the "X vs everyone" shows (e.g. [Rogal Dorn vs everyone](https://tabletoptactics.tv/2023/02/22/the-rogal-dorn-vs-everyone-warhammer-40000-battle-report/)
+* All battle reports _except_ the "X vs everyone" shows (e.g. [Rogal Dorn vs everyone](https://tabletoptactics.tv/2023/02/22/the-rogal-dorn-vs-everyone-warhammer-40000-battle-report/))
 * All league reports
 * All narrative reports
 * All list analysis shows
 * The 10th edition introductory "How to play" show
+* The 10th edition "Faction focus" shows

 It does not currently include any:

-* Faction focus shows
+* Faction focus shows before 10th edition
 * How to paint shows
 * State of play shows
 * Backstage shows